VinitaSilaparasetty/Blockchain-ml/README.md

 # Blockchain and Machine Learning for Fraud Detection: Employing Artificial Intelligence in the Banking Sector

-Combining Blockchain and Machine Learning for fraud detection.
+Harnessing Blockchain and Machine Learning for fraud detection.

 ### Published in Conference Proceedings: